JonPiniesEcheguren/JonPiniesEcheguren/README.md

 # ABOUT ME
-My name is Jon Pinies, and I am a Cloud Computing Development student at Escuela de Organización Industrial (EOI).
+My name is Jon Pinies, and I am a Data Science student at The Bridge Digital Talent Accelerator.
 I believe my strengths lie in analytical thinking, problem-solving and teamwork.
 I am a native Spanish and Basque speaker, and I am fluent in English.

 Certifications:
 * AZ-204: Developing Solutions for Microsoft Azure